jgoalby/jgoalby.github.io/games/template/readme.md

 # TODOs

 # Things that are possibly next
-- Change the input scene to a login scene
 - Rename the title screen to actually title scene
+  - It actually does preload things, so maybe name is ok?
+Hard to decide.
 - Create a good title screen. morph?
 - Remove the DOM pieces and replace with native Phaser pieces???
   - How much value is there to doing this now?